stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 +++

 [Ansible](http://www.ansible.com) provides an Open Source framework for automation.
-It is used for managing servers and network devices, as well as many other tasks.
+It is most well-known for managing servers and network devices, but it can be used for many other workflows.

 <!--more-->